Michael R. Kent

 Media Contact: John Guilfoil

-BURLINGTON — Chief Michael Kent is pleased to announce that the Burlington Police Department has appointed two new full-time officers.
+BURLINGTON — Chief Michael Kent is pleased to announce the appointment of two new members of the Burlington Police Department.

 Thomas J. Zarro was appointed Monday as a full-time police officer, and Dodi Feldman joined as a police dispatcher.

 Officer Zarro is a 2013 graduate of Billerica High School and graduated in 2017 with a bachelor’s degree in criminology from the University of Southern Maine, where he was a four-year varsity baseball player and dean’s list student from 2015-2017 along with being awarded the William B. Wise Scholar-Athlete Award in 2015, 2016 and 2017.
 He graduated from the Lowell Police Academy in November 2018

 Officer Zarro has previously worked as an intern with the Billerica Police Department and has worked as a program coordinator with the Billerica Recreation Department.
 His parents are John Zarro of Billerica and Jean-Marie Fraser of Nashua, New Hampshire.